When you take a look at plastic waste numbers, plastic packaging makes up almost half of total waste numbers.

 Summary – What Is Plastic Packaging, & What To Know About Plastic Packaging Waste

-- The nature of it – it’s usually a single use type plastic, or a plastic with a short lifespan (or both)
+1. The nature of plastic packaging and how it’s used – it’s usually a single use type plastic, or a plastic with a short lifespan (or both)

 It’s usually used to protect and deliver a product from the manufacturer to the consumer, but it can have different uses depending on the industry.

 It’s used in every industry, but heavily used in food and beverage, health care, personal care and cosmetics, consumer packaged goods, and home and garden products.